snpranav/PyGeocode/README.md

 ```
 python3 main.py
 ```
+The script is interactive from here onwards! 😀

 ---
-#### A test file exists in the same directory and can be used for testing 🧪
+#### A test folder exists in the same directory that contains tests for geocoding and reverse geocoding respectively 🧪